amey1355/HomeHavenOnline/README.md

 ## Introduction

-HouseHavenOnline is a real estate platform where users can seamlessly buy and sell properties.
+HomeHavenOnline is a real estate platform where users can seamlessly buy and sell properties.
 With features like bookmarking properties and direct communication with property owners via emails, we provide a convenient and user-friendly experience.

 ## Features